AnanyaDas162/Code-Collection-Hacktoberfest2022/README.md

 <h6>If you liked working on this project, please share this project as much as you can and star this project to help as many people in opensource as you can.</h6>
 <h1>📝📝Notes :: 📝📝</h1>
 <h6>1.
 Don't Create Pull Request to update "readme.md" File.</h6>
 <h6>2.
-Upload or Create File in Specified Language Folder.</h6>
+Upload or Create File in Specified Folders.</h6>
 <h6>3.
-If Specified Language Folder not Found then Create Folder and then Upload or Create File.</h6>
+If Specified Folder not Found then Create Folder and then Upload or Create File.</h6>
 <h6>4.
 In case you need to add an external package, install it by using npm.
 Don't push the complete package file here.</h6>
+<h6>5.
+If you are uploading a Leetcode / GFG problem, then please mention it and upload it in the corresponding folder.
+And also give the file name same as the problem name.</h6>
 <h6></h6>
 <h6></h6>
 <h6></h6>